 (it’s recommended to use 2 copies of each, though you can adjust it on your own)

 Weapons Sale (!) — tactic — — starter set card.
-It’s almost mandatory tactic for each deck of Vallor.
-It adds some aspect of control and also allows you to speed up your economy and start to summon your strong characters earlier than your opponent.
+It’s an almost mandatory tactic for each deck of Vallor.
+It adds some aspect of control and also allows you to speed up your economy and start summoning your strong characters earlier than your opponent.

 Guild of Masons — tactic — .
 Guild of Masons is a perfect card for increasing the pace and has to be included in every deck of Vallor.
-Thanks to additional prosperity it brings, you can construct 1 more building than your opponent.
+It brings some additional prosperity.
+Thanks to this, you can construct 1 building more than your opponent.

 Defensive Lunge — tactic — — starter set card.
 This is a great defensive card that damages your opponent’s character before it starts attacking to deprive it of Fortitude, or even to kill it right away.

 Cunning Trick — tactic — — starter set card.
-Cunning Trick is a good tactic to make Brissa feel safe on the front of the battle.
+Cunning Trick is a good tactic to make Brissa feel safe on the battlefronts.

-The deck has good range shooters, controlling characters, and strong melee combatants, so it’s pretty well balanced to fight back almost all decks and game concepts.
+The deck has good range shooters, controlling characters, and strong melee combatants.
+It’s well-balanced enough to fight back almost all decks and game concepts.
 This is only the starter set upgrade, which means you can replace some characters/support cards or add more mercenaries.